wahoo-predict/wahoot/miners.md

 You will need some TAO funded on your wallet in order to register to any subnet in Bittensor.
 For information on how to load TAO onto your wallet, please refer to [the following guide](https://discord.com/channels/799672011265015819/1411009572092776600).

-After you fund your wallet with some TAO, you can run the following command to register your newly created wallet to Wahooτ:
+After you fund your wallet with some TAO, you can run the following command to register your newly created wallet to Wahoo:

 ```bash
 btcli wallet register --netuid 30